Proposed Suspensions of Fourteen-Days or Less

 - Proper notice of appeal rights.

 The following points should be applied or considered when receiving, and after being issued, a notice of proposed suspension.
+They are not all inclusive and are both fact and circumstance dependent.

 - Do not argue when receiving a notice of proposed suspension.
 Signing for receipt of a notice of proposed suspension does not constitute agreement with the contents (or proposal) and the issuing official (likely the proposing official) will not debate with you unless he is completely incompetent.